 Living in close proximity presents opportunity for connection, but also for disagreement.
 Dealing with conflict effectively requires residents that are willing to work though issues directly and in non-threatening ways.
 Conflict will arise and can cause temporary rifts between neighbors, but it can also bring forth attention to long-standing issues left unresolved.
 Residents are of the mentality that conflict can create positive change and creative solutions that makes the neighborhood more cohesive and functional.
 Resident groups often have members trained in facilitation, non-violent communication and hold trainings for personal growth and awareness to provide a common language for moving through conflict effectively.
 These are skills beneficial not just to the neighborhood, but ripple out in our daily lives and our interaction out in the world.

-The fear of losing privacy is a frequent question that arises about cohousing's general design.
+The fear of losing privacy is a frequent concern that arises about living in community or “cohousing”.
 Despite the somewhat misleading name, homes are built to be autonomous with full kitchens and facilities and the residents who occupy those homes tend to be respectful and understanding of the privacy of their neighbors.
-Cohousing tends to attract residents who understand their own personal needs for privacy, can communicate those boundaries with others, and can hear and understand their neighbor's needs as well.
+Cohousing tends to attract residents who come with communication skills, understand their own personal needs for privacy, can communicate those boundaries with others, and can hear and understand their neighbor's needs.

 For more detail regarding the social design of the neighborhood, view the Mission Statement and Guiding Principles established by the current resident group.